 - 2 tablespoons olive oil

-- 1 teaspoon kosher salt (not fine salt)
+- 1 teaspoon Diamond Crystal kosher salt (or ½ teaspoon of any other salt)

 - ½ teaspoon black pepper